top of page

 Any acknowledgements authors wish to make should be included in a separate headed section at the end of the manuscript but before the list of references.

-Journal of Asia Pacific Aesthetic Sciences follows the Vancouver numbered referencing style.
-Citation to someone else’s work in the text, should be indicated by the use of a number.
-In citing more than one article in the same sentence, you will need to include the citation number for each article.
+The Journal of Asia Pacific Aesthetic Sciences follows the Vancouver numbered referencing style.
+Citations to someone else’s work in the text should be indicated by the use of a number.
+When citing more than one article in the same sentence, you will need to include the citation number for each article.
+References in the text, tables, and legends should be numbered in parentheses (e.g., [1], [1,4], [1,3-5]) and cited consecutively in the order of appearance in the manuscript.
+A hyphen should be used to link numbers that are inclusive, and a comma should be used where numbers are not consecutive.

 Author A. Article title.
 Journal Title.
 Publication Year; Volume (Issue): Page numbers.